mcookcyber90/Cybersecurity-portfolio/README.md

 # Cybersecurity-portfolio
-A collection of hands-on cybersecurity labs demonstrating foundational skills in network monitoring, vulnerability assessment, Linux administration, and system diagnostics.
-Built to showcase practical experience and technical growth.
+This repository contains hands-on cybersecurity labs demonstrating foundational skills in network monitoring, vulnerability assessment, Linux administration, and system diagnostics.

+These projects were completed in simulated environments to strengthen practical security knowledge and analytical thinking.